In order to be entitled to funding, you must meet the personal eligibility requirements and your course must be eligible.

 How much funding can I get?

-The rules around who is eligible to pay the 'home' rate of tuition fees and who can get student support funding have changed significantly for students starting a course on or after 1 August 2021.
-If you are starting a course in the 2021/22 academic year, please refer to the Student Finance England website, which outlines the categories (scroll down towards the bottom of the page).
+In order to pay the 'home' rate of tuition fee and get student funding, you must meet the eligibility criteria.
+If you are starting a course in the 2023/24 academic year, please refer to the Student Finance England website, which outlines the eligibility categories (scroll down towards the bottom of the page).
 The UKCISA website also has some information about the eligibility criteria.

 Your entitlement may also be affected if you have undertaken study at the same level (or higher) previously, or if you have a postgraduate qualification.